Message trace in the modern Exchange admin center in Exchange Online

 network_message_id: A unique message ID value that persists across all copies of the message that might be created due to bifurcation or distribution group expansion.
 An example value is

-original_client_ip: The IP address of the sender's client.
+original_client_ip: The IP address of the sender's SMTP server.

 directionality: Indicates whether the message was sent inbound (1) to your organization, or whether it was sent outbound (2) from your organization.